anyatarascina/pyRVtest/README.md

 * demand_adjustment: 'no' indicates that the user does not want to adjust standard errors to account for two-step estimation with demand.  'yes' indicates standard errors should be adjusted to account for demand estimation.
 * se_type: 'unadjusted' means no clustering. 'clustered' indicated that all standard errors should be clustered.
 In this case, a variable called `clustering_ids` which indicates the cluster to which each group belongs needs to appear in the `product_data`.
 See example below.

+Both of these adjustments are implemented according to the formulas in Appendix C of Duarte, Magnolfi, Solvsten, and Sullivan (2021).